dsobral/MBCB/README.md

-Suggestions to try if you have the time and interest:
+Suggestions of things to try if you have the time and interest: